brandonlwu/brandon_blog/_posts/thoughts/2020-09-01-summer-pictures.markdown

 Every week, I cooked a meal for my family with my brother.
 I can now make a mean carbonara (tip: add a spoonful of miso).
 We also made tacos, pizza, burgers and experimented with a korean taco fusion.

 I created a college app workshop with four friends.
-We later spent a day together hiking at Montalvo, picnicking at Googleplex, catching the sunset at the Pescadero beach, and chomping on s'mores while sharing storiess.
+We later spent a day together hiking at Montalvo, picnicking at Shoreline, catching the sunset at the Pescadero beach, and chomping on s'mores while sharing ghost stories.

 I played a lot of Civilization VI (truthfully a bit too much), but I had lots of fun and don't regret it.